Los Angeles Breach of Employment Contract Attorneys

 11. Lack of Consideration

-Consideration refers to promising to do something that you are not obligated to do or refraining from doing something that you have a legal right to do.
-Consideration must be mutual.
-This generally requires each party to give up something as such, a promise to provide a gift does not qualify as a valid contract even if it is in writing.
+Consideration is the promise of something you are not required to do or the refraining from something you are legally permitted to do.
+Mutual consideration is required.
+As a result, even if it is in writing, a promise to provide a gift does not qualify as a legitimate contract because it typically requires each side to give up something.
 Thus, if consideration is not mutual, the contact is not enforceable.

 Remedies for Breach of Employment Contract in Los Angeles